mediafly/extensions-documentation/extensions.md

 ### Reporting when embedding pages

-Our Reporting system automatically captures who viewed what, when, and where, when using the native app that sits underneath the Interactive.
+Our Reporting system automatically captures who viewed what, when, and where, when using the native app that sits underneath the Extension.
 However, when you embed pages, the app loses that information and is unable to tell our systems about view data.

 To inform our Reporting system of a page view, post a page view after the page has been shown to the user: